nautobot/nautobot-app-ssot/docs/user/integrations/ipfabric.md

 - **Sync IP Addresses**: Sync the IP Address on each Interface.
 Enabled by default; requires **Sync Interfaces**.
 - **Sync Primary IP**: Assign a Device's primary IP from IP Fabric.
 Enabled by default; requires **Sync IP Addresses**.
 IP Fabric reports the address it logged in with, which is not necessarily the address a CMDB considers the management one.
 - **Sync VLANs**: Sync each Location's VLANs.
 Enabled by default.
+- **Sync VRFs**: Create Nautobot VRFs in the Global Namespace from the routing instances IP Fabric reports.
+Disabled by default.
+See [VRFs and Route Targets](#vrfs-and-route-targets).
+- **Sync Route Targets**: Sync the Route Targets IP Fabric reports and record each synced VRF's import and export targets.
+Disabled by default; requires **Sync VRFs**.
 - **Sync Cables**: Sync the device connections in IP Fabric's connectivity matrix to Nautobot Cables.
 Disabled by default; requires **Sync Interfaces**.
 See [Cables](#cables).
 - **Dry run**: This will only report the difference between the source and destination without synchronization.
 - **Site Filter**: Filter the data loaded into DiffSync by a top level location of a specified Site.